AlecJacobsen/PopGenScripts/README.md

 One crucial step in the data processing steps for population genetics studies is mapping reads to a reference genome.

+## GC content
+Understanding GC content is fundamental for deciphering the functional and evolutionary significance of genomic regions.
+However, easy-to-use tools for quantify the GC content of a genomic region, let alone the whole genome, are very hard to find.
+The GC_content.py tool is designed to scan the whole genome and report the GC content in windows.

+Usage: GC_content.py -G reference.fasta -w window size -s step -o output.txt

+Necessary files:

+  * A reference genome in fasta form

 --------------------------------------------------------------------------------------------------------------
 ## Dealing with strange/multiple ploidies